 Between 2011 and 2018: Owners' equivalent rent of residences experienced an average inflation rate of 2.69% per year.
 This rate of change indicates significant inflation.
-In other words, owners' equivalent rent of residences costing $20 in the year 2011 would cost $23.97 in 2018 for an equivalent purchase.
-Compared to the overall inflation rate of 1.55% during this same period, inflation for owners' equivalent rent of residences was similar.
+In other words, owners' equivalent rent of residences costing $20 in the year 2011 would cost $24.08 in 2018 for an equivalent purchase.
+Compared to the overall inflation rate of 1.55% during this same period, inflation for owners' equivalent rent of residences was higher.

-In the year 2011: Pricing changed by 1.16%, below the average yearly change for owners' equivalent rent of residences during the 2011-2018 time period.
-Compared to inflation for all items in 2011 (3.16%), price inflation for owners' equivalent rent of residences was lower.
+In the year 2011: Pricing changed by 1.16%, which is below the average yearly change for owners' equivalent rent of residences during the 2011-2018 time period.
+Compared to inflation for all items in 2011 (3.16%), inflation for owners' equivalent rent of residences was lower.

 Raw Consumer Price Index data from U.S. Bureau of Labor Statistics for Owners' equivalent rent of residences: